Roman Quinn: Major leagues

-Miami Marlins

-On March 12, 2022, the Miami Marlins signed Quinn to a minor-league contract with an invitation to spring training.

-Philadelphia Phillies (second stint)

-On April 9, 2022, the Philadelphia Phillies signed Quinn to a minor-league contract.
-He was promoted to the club's major league team on April 25, 2022, following Bryson Stott being optioned to Triple-A. Quinn was designated for assignment on June 1.
+On March 12, 2022, the Miami Marlins signed Quinn to a minor league contract with an invitation to spring training.
+However, on April 9, the Phillies signed Quinn to a minor league contract.
+He was promoted to the club's major league roster on April 25, after Bryson Stott was optioned to Triple–A. Quinn was designated for assignment on June 1.
 At the time, he had batted .162 and struck out 15 times in 40 plate appearances.
 On June 5, Quinn elected free agency after rejecting an outright assignment to Lehigh Valley.

 Kansas City Royals

 On June 8, 2022, Quinn signed a minor league deal with the Kansas City Royals.

-On July 18, 2022, Quinn was released shortly after being placed on the injured list.
+On July 18, Quinn was released shortly after being placed on the injured list.

 Tampa Bay Rays

-On July 21, 2022, Quinn signed a major league deal with the Tampa Bay Rays.
+On July 21, 2022, Quinn signed a major league contract with the Tampa Bay Rays.
+In 21 games for the Rays, he batted .262/.340/.405 with no home runs and four RBI.
+On November 10, Quinn was removed from the 40-man roster, and subsequently elected free agency.

 Cleveland Guardians

 On January 4, 2023, Quinn signed a minor league contract with the Cleveland Guardians.
-The deal includes an invitation to the Guardians' 2023 major league spring training camp.
+The deal included an invitation to the Guardians' major league spring training camp.
+He played in 15 games for the Triple–A Columbus Clippers, hitting just .177/.391/.235 with no home runs, six RBI, and two stolen bases.
+On May 9, Quinn was released by the Guardians organization.

+Milwaukee Brewers

+On May 24, 2023, Quinn signed a minor league contract with the Milwaukee Brewers organization.
+Quinn hit a feeble .121/.275/.152 with no home runs, three RBI and five stolen bases in 10 games for the Triple–A Nashville Sounds.
+He was released by Milwaukee on June 19.

+Colorado Rockies

+On July 29, 2023, Quinn signed a minor league contract with the Colorado Rockies organization.
+In 23 games for the Triple–A Albuquerque Isotopes, he batted .219/.326/.397 with two home runs, 15 RBI, and nine stolen bases.
+On September 14, Quinn was released by Colorado.

+Following his release from the Rockies organization, Quinn retired from professional baseball.

+Coaching career

+On February 12, 2025, Quinn was hired by the Atlanta Braves to serve as a coach for their rookie-level affiliate, the Florida Complex League Braves.